Property Income That Requires Self Assessment

 Buy-to-let properties, HMOs, student lets, and assured shorthold tenancies.

-Short-term rentals through platforms like Airbnb, Booking.com, and Vrbo.
+Short-term rentals through Airbnb, Booking.com, and Vrbo.

 Office spaces, retail units, industrial units, and commercial leases.

-Renting out a room in your main residence (up to £7,500 tax-free).
+Renting a room in your main residence (up to £7,500 tax-free).

-Full mortgage interest deduction from rental income
+Full deduction from income

-20% tax credit on mortgage interest paid
+20% tax credit on interest

-Example: £10,000 mortgage interest = £2,000 tax credit (20% of £10,000)
+Example: £10,000 mortgage interest = £2,000 tax credit (20%).
+Higher rate taxpayers lose some relief.

 Most landlords miss legitimate deductions.
 Here's what you can claim against your rental income: